VEuPathDB/StaticContent/content/common/apollo.md

   <div class="static-content flex-container">
   <div>
     <h3>Experienced Apollo Users</h3>
-    <p>Click here if you are a trained and experienced Apollo user.</p>
+    <p>Click this button if you are a trained and experienced Apollo user.</p>
     <button><a href="https://apollo.veupathdb.org/">Apollo</a></button>
   </div>
   <div>